 The Amhara people live in the Ethiopian Highlands, following a lifestyle that hasn't changed for thousands of years.
 They are still waiting to hear about God's grace.

 The Amhara people live in the Ethiopian Highlands, following a lifestyle that hasn’t changed for thousands of years.
-They are primarily agriculturists but many are farmers.
-They make up almost a third of Ethiopia’s population and have long dominated the history and politics of their country; all but one of their emperors between 1270 to 1974 were Amhara.
+They are primarily agriculturists.
+They make up almost a third of Ethiopia’s population and have long dominated the history and politics of their country; all but one of Ethiopia’s emperors between 1270 to 1974 were Amhara.
 This has caused tension between them and other people groups.

 Christian teachings spread into Ethiopia immediately after Pentecost.
 During the fourth century, however, some of these beliefs shifted, and the Orthodox Church was established.
 Understanding of Scripture is limited to higher level priests, and many of them lead church services in an ancient, now unspoken, language called Ge’ez.
 The majority of Orthodox Christians in Ethiopia don’t understand the concept of God’s grace and work hard to obtain forgiveness, never knowing if their actions and prayers are sufficient.

-AIM is partnering with SIM to send a TIMO (Training in Ministry Outreach) team to Bahir Dar, the capital city of Ethiopia and a centre for the Amhara people, hoping to start in June 2018.
-Bahir Dar has a population of 300,000, 90% of which belong to the Ethiopian Orthodox Church.
-The TIMO team will aim to work with the small, local protestant church to mobilise them to reach out to their orthodox friends, family and neighbours with the gospel.
+The TIMO (Training in Ministry Outreach) team that AIM is partnering with SIM to send to Bahir Dar has had to be put on hold.
+Bahir Dar is the capital city of Ethiopia and a centre for the Amhara people, with a population of 300,000, 90% of which belong to the Ethiopian Orthodox Church.
+The vision is for a TIMO team to work with the small, local protestant church to mobilise them to reach out to their orthodox friends, family and neighbours with the gospel.

 If you are organising a prayer meeting or just looking for material to help you pray with more insight for some of Africa’s unreached people, why not download a printable Prayer sheet on the Amhara of Ethiopia.